Orange Collective

 Model-native

 Claude 3.5 Sonnet ships with computer-use capability natively.[3]
-Powerful primitive but Claude-only — the developer still has to build the harness around it (virtualization, action execution, retry logic, session management).
+Powerful primitive but Claude-only — the developer still has to build the harness around it.
+The Claude for Chrome pilot (August 2025, 1,000 Max users) extended the same capability to consumers, with Anthropic's own red-teaming showing prompt injection still succeeding 11.2% of the time even with mitigations.[18]
 Browser Use is the harness Claude users reach for when they ship to production.

 Playwright / Selenium